-This white paper has been produced by the International Transport Workers' Federation (ITF) to supplement the Urban 20 communiqué to G20 leaders.
-The ITF strongly supports action on the priorities identified in the draft communiqué, especially those relating to sustainable mobility and the future of work.
-This white paper provides further input on the issue of public transport to inform both discussions at the U20 summit later this month and the other components of this year's G20 process, under the presidency of Indonesia.
-We hope it proves useful for U20, G20 and other leaders in tackling some of the most pressing global challenges the world now faces.
+Last year, the International Transport Workers' Federation (ITF) was invited to submit a white paper in support of the Urban 20 communiqué to G20 leaders.
+We strongly supported action on the priorities identified in the draft communiqué, especially those relating to sustainable mobility and the future of work, and encouraged U20, G20 and other leaders to take urgent action in collaboration with stakeholders.